sara-nl/clouddocs/bootcamp-20170615/index.markdown

 >     * 14:30 End
 > * 15:00 - 17:00 Introduction to cluster computing

-SURFsara has been operating the HPC Cloud as an Infrastructure as a Service (`IaaS`) since 2013.
+SURFsara has been operating the HPC Cloud as an Infrastructure as a Service (`IaaS`).
 The HPC Cloud has a powerful user interface which grants access to high-performant compute and storage nodes.
 The user interface and cloud software relies on [OpenNebula](http://opennebula.org/) and the cluster of resources available is called _Oort_, after the [Oort cloud](https://en.wikipedia.org/wiki/Oort_cloud).